Animadversio/Animadversio.github.io/_academic_notes/Stereo-Algorithms.md

 > Maybe use distribution, and compute distribution Expectation and do loss is a trick.

-* Huber loss: Use quadratic loss for small difference, L1 loss for large difference, make it more robust.
+* **Huber loss**: Use quadratic loss for small difference, L1 loss for large difference, make it more robust.
   * $L=0.5x^2\ if\ |x|<1;L=|x|-0.5\ if\ |x|>1$
-  * a mixture of L1 and L2.
+  * a mixture of L1 and L2 loss.

 **Supervision**

 * You can add supervision to intermediate layers.

-## PWC-Net Optical Flow
+## PWC-Net: NN Optical Flow

-> The biggest issue is the potential choices (match) is too large, esp. when large displacement.
+> The biggest issue in *large displacement optical flow* is the potential choices (match) is too large. cmp. to stereo when displacement is usually small.

 [PWC-Net: CNN for Optical FLow Using Pyramid, Warping and Cost Volume]()

-Hierachical processing and pyramid is a classical way to deal with large number of match.
+Hierarchical processing and pyramid is a classical way to deal with large number of match.
 Ref to [Hierachical Optical Flow](#Hierachical Optical Flow)

+* Convolution (with stride) automatically provides you a **feature pyramid** of different resolutions!
+* Then you can do matching at different level of this pyramid
-* You go from coarse to fine, and upsample your low resolution result (as initial guess)
+  * You go from coarse to fine, and up sample your low resolution result (as initial guess)

 * Note you need some warping operation, i.e. look up the value around the "flowed" index, and fetch those value back around you to continue the search.
   * $F^{t+1}_w[x,y,f]=F^{t+1}[x+u[x,y],y+v[x,y],f]$
 * *Note*: BackProp through **Warping** layers is tricky and needs some care.
-  * Without backprop to $u,v$ flow value, you can never train a network to perform optical flow.
+  * Without backprop to $u,v$ flow vector field, you can never train a network to perform optical flow.
   * We need to treat $u[x,y]$ as a real value, and use bilinear interpolation to find dependency of output on $u$

 2015 NIPS [Spatical Transformation Network]()